Ameobea/homepage/notes/content/posts/fixing-google-chrome-webgl-frame-rate-resetting-after-turning-monitors-off.md

 EDIT 2025-05-18:

-After some time, this fix stopped worked.
+After some time, this fix stopped working.
 I tried a bunch of stuff and what finally worked was swapping which monitor was "Primary" in my system settings:

 ![A screenshot of my Linux system display settings showing the primary monitor toggle](https://i.ameo.link/d1v.png)